 As noted above, the 2010 WSP identifies Reservoir S-6 located within the applicant's site.
-Due to the uncertainty regarding timing for the need for additional storage in the City's water system and in consideration of the size of the project, a condition is warranted requiring dedication of land suitable for construction of a 2.0 million gallon reservoir.
-Design and construction of the reservoir itself would be completed by the City.
-Prior to Final Masterplan approval, the City and applicant shall enter into an agreement specifying the location and size of the land dedication for the reservoir and specifying timing of the required land dedication.
+Due to the uncertainty regarding timing for the need for additional storage in the City's water system and in consideration of the size of the project, a condition is warranted requiring dedication of land suitable for construction of a 2.0 million gallon reservoir if it's determined that the location of the reservoir is on the site Design and construction of the reservoir itself would be completed by the City.
+If it's determined that S-6 is to be located on the site, prior to Final Masterplan approval, the City and applicant shall enter into an agreement specifying the location and size of the land dedication for the reservoir and specifying timing of the required land dedication.

-Prior to Final PRD Masterplan approval, the City and applicant shall enter into an agreement specifying the location and size of the land dedication for the reservoir and specifying timing of the required land dedication.
+Prior to Final PRD Masterplan approval, the City and applicant will determine the sizing and location of water facilities and any needed land for dedication for a reservoir.
+If it's determined that land is needed the City and applicant shall enter into an agreement specifying the location and size of the land dedication for the reservoir and specifying timing of the required land dedication.